 PolicyMap is an online US national data and mapping tool and analytics platform for demographic and socioeconomic analysis.
 PolicyMap data can be presented as maps, tables, charts and pre-built reports that can be incorporated into papers, presentations, blogs and websites.
 BGSU has access to the limited, free version of the software.

-Over 400,000 images relating to people, natural science, places, history, maps and flags.
+Thousands of images relating to people, natural science, places, history, maps, and flags.
 The collection consists of a wide array of photos and maps, with an emphasis on world news and events.
-Other areas of coverage include contemporary and historical photos of people, places and the natural kingdom.
+Other areas of coverage include contemporary and historical photos of people, places, and the natural kingdom.